unrealnerd/unrealnerd.github.io/_posts/2020-11-24-cobra-go-cli.md

 repo/     # all the services implementation in our case its a service talking to the DB so name repo
 ```

 All the command start from the `rootCmd` root command. and it can have any number of child or grand child.
-Here we will create root-->list-->table and root-->list-->schema, so list has 2 children and theier grand father is root.
+Here we will create root-->list-->table and root-->list-->schema, so list has 2 children and their grandfather is root.

 Lets use [Cobra code generator](https://github.com/spf13/cobra/blob/master/cobra/README.md) to create commands its mostly auto fills a lot of things for us here is how it looks.